docBliny/docBliny.github.io/streamdeck-roon/index.md

 - Mute/Unmute
 - Roon radio on/off

+You can hold the volume up/down buttons instead of pressing them down multiple times, and you can hold down the previous/next buttons to seek within a track.

+To play specific playlists, artists, radio station, etc. you'll need to match the name exactly with what's in Roon.
+You'll get a warning image if no match is found.

 ## Installation
 There are three basic steps required to get started with the plug-in:
 1. Install the Stream Deck plug-in.